-Why should your pet wear a current Osceola County license tag?
+Why your pet should wear a current Osceola County license tag.

 Should your pet get loose, it lets the public know the animal has been vaccinated against rabies.

-It serves as a means of external identification.
+The tag serves as a means of external identification.
 If a citizen calls Animal Services with the tag number, we can track down owner information and make an effort to contact him/her.
 This can also avoid a trip to the shelter for a lost pet and unnecessary fees to an owner.
 We can also identify the veterinary clinic that has issued the tag and contact the owner’s veterinarian which may help facilitate getting the animal back home.

 Please make sure your pets are always wearing a current Osceola County license tag.
 It could be your pet’s ticket home!